UPDATED ON JUNE 19, 2017 AT 5:20 P.M.

-The best Harmony Hub remote controls such as the Elite model can execute a series of tasks simultaneously through “activities” that you program.
+Harmony Elite: It can execute a series of tasks simultaneously through “activities” that you program.
 Let’s say you wanted to dim your lights, turn on your TV and sound system and fire up Netflix all with one voice command.
 No problem.
 You might call that activity “Netflix and Chill.”
 You can call it whatever you want.
 The variety of multi-tasking activities for your lights, thermostat and 270,000 other devices feel endless.

-The integration between Amazon Echo products and Harmony hub-based remotes is opening up a brand new world in so-called “smart homes.”
+The integration between Amazon Echo products and Harmony hub-based remotes is opening up a brand new world in smart homes.
 Now you can say, “Alexa, turn on Roku” or Hulu, or HBO.
 Support has also expanded to the Amazon Fire TV and Apple TV.
 So it’s a fairly open-ended device in terms of compatibility.

 5 Facts about Harmony Hub Elite remote